jaymody/blogposts/2023-02-08-speculative-sampling.md

 You can see that there was no performance degradation and the decoding process is 2 times faster as compared to autoregressive decoding.

-Let's compare these empirical speedup numbers to the theoretical speedup numbers, which we can calculate using our time complexity equations:
+Let's compare these empirical speedup numbers to theoretical speedup numbers, which we can calculate using our time complexity equations:

 $$
 \begin{align}